karthikiyengar/portfolio/content/fp-patterns.md

 //=> 30
 ```

-The mconcat and mreduce methods take a Monoid and a list of elements to work with, and apply concat to all of their elements.
-The only difference between them is that mconcat returns an instance of the Monoid while mreduce returns the raw value.
-The mconcatMap and mreduceMap helpers work in the same way, except that they accept an additional function that is used to map over every element before calling concat.
+The `mconcat` and `mreduce` methods take a monoid and a list of elements to work with, and apply `concat` to all of their elements.
+The only difference between them is that `mconcat` returns an instance of the monoid while `mreduce` returns the raw value.
+The `mconcatMap` and `mreduceMap` helpers work in the same way, except that they accept an additional function that is used to map over every element before calling `concat`.

-Let’s look at another example of a Monoid from crocks, the First Monoid.
-When concatenating, First will always return the first, non-empty value.
+Let’s look at another example of a `Monoid` from `crocks` - `First`.
+When concatenating, `First` will always return the first, non-empty value.

 ```javascript
 import { First, Maybe } from "crocks";